Being able to sew with your friends is a good way to spend an afternoon, right?

 And, for me, it was like getting to have those fun sewing days with a friend, with Casey in person and Brooke from a distance, because we bounced ideas back and forth and they inspired me to change my perceptions of how I saw and experienced my own process.

+It pushed my learning edge for sure!!
 You never stop learning with sewing, and it's always great when you have the chance to really challenge yourself and work in new ways.
 Brooke and Casey are the most advanced fashion and costume sewing professionals who have taken the course and both have completed several dresses.

 Brooke, as I have written about before in previous posts, took the course Learn and Make the Fair Fit Dress as a tester for me, but also to try out something she hadn't attempted before.
 Both Brooke and Casey have extensive professional experience, Brooke has 16 years of professional costume experience, and Dr. Stannard is a professor in textiles and fashion design at Louisiana State University with 9 years of teaching experience.